PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: PhreshPhish Dataset

 \section{PhreshPhish Dataset}

-We collected our dataset over eight months (July 2024 to March 2025), encompassing a broad range of phishing and benign URLs.
+We collected our dataset over 17 months (July 2024--December 2025), encompassing a broad range of phishing and benign URLs.
 Phishing URLs were primarily sourced from PhishTank \cite{phishtank}, the AntiPhishing Working Group (APWG) eCrime eXchange \cite{apwgecrimex}, and NetCraft \cite{netcraft}.
 Benign URLs were drawn from anonymized browsing telemetry from over six million global Webroot users and Google search results for heavily targeted brands.
-These user-sourced URLs provide a more realistic and representative sample of benign pages that users are likely to encounter on the web as opposed to those from other datasets such as Common Crawl \cite{commoncrawl}.
-The dataset was cleaned and curated to ensure that it is of high quality and free from noise and other issues that are common in other datasets.
+These user-sourced URLs provide a more realistic and representative sample of benign pages that users are likely to encounter in practice, relative to benign URLs drawn from web-crawl datasets such as Common Crawl \cite{commoncrawl}.
+The dataset was cleaned and curated to reduce common sources of noise and labeling artifacts observed in prior datasets.

-\subsection{Scraping challenges}
+\subsection{Scraping Challenges}

-Despite substantial research in web crawling, gathering data for applications in security remains difficult, particularly for phishing detection, due to its evasive and transient nature.
-Below, we outline key challenges and our mitigation strategies.
+Web scraping is a standard component of many data collection pipelines designed to collect large training corpora for domains ranging from natural language processing to computer vision.
+However, data collection for applications in computer security remains difficult, particularly in the phishing domain, due to the adversarial nature of the setting.
+In this section we identify common challenges encountered when collecting phishing datasets and describe the mitigation strategies incorporated into our pipeline.
+We posit that these factors contribute to the scarcity of large, high-quality datasets in the phishing literature.

-\paragraph{Dynamic pages} Modern websites frequently rely on JavaScript frameworks like React \cite{react} and Angular \cite{angular} to load content dynamically.
+\textbf{Dynamic pages} Modern websites rely on JavaScript and frameworks like React \cite{react} and Angular \cite{angular} to load content dynamically.
 This poses a challenge for traditional crawlers, which only fetch static HTML and cannot execute client-side scripts.
 Consequently, dynamic content is often missed, limiting the usefulness of datasets such as Common Crawl and datasets derived from it \cite{raffel2020exploring,penedo2024fineweb,datacommons}, which rely on traditional scraping tools like Apache Nutch \cite{nutch}.